M. K. Asante

-M. K. Asante (born November 3, 1982) is an American author, filmmaker, recording artist, and professor.
-He is the author of the 2013 best-selling memoir Buck.
+M. K. Asante (born November 3, 1982) is an American author, filmmaker, songwriter, recording artist, and professor.
+He is the author of the 2013 best-selling memoir Buck: A Memoir and the 2024 memoir Nephew: A Memoir in Four-Part Harmony.

 Early life and education

-Born in Harare, Zimbabwe and raised in Philadelphia, Pennsylvania, Asante is the son of scholar Molefi Kete Asante and choreographer Kariamu Welsh.
+Asante was born in Harare, Zimbabwe, and raised in Philadelphia.
+He is the son of scholar Molefi Kete Asante and choreographer Kariamu Welsh.

-Asante is a graduate of The Crefeld School.
-He studied film and literature at the University of London, School of Oriental and African Studies, earned a BA in Africana Studies and English from Lafayette College, and an M.F.A. in Screenwriting from UCLA School of Theater Film and Television.
+Asante is a graduate of The Crefeld School in the Chestnut Hill section of Philadelphia.

+He studied film and literature at SOAS University of London.
+He earned a BA in Africana Studies and English from Lafayette College in Easton, Pennsylvania, and a MFA in screenwriting from UCLA School of Theater Film and Television.

 Career

 Books

-Asante is the author of four books, most notably Buck (2013), a memoir about his troubled youth in Philadelphia.
-Buck was selected as a Barnes & Noble Discover Great New Writers pick and made the Washington Post bestseller list in 2014 and 2015.
-It was also included on the In the Margins Book List in 2014.
+Asante is the author of five books, most notably Buck: A Memoir, a 2013 memoir about his turbulent youth in Philadelphia.

+Buck was selected as a Barnes & Noble Discover Great New Writers selection, and was named to The Washington Post's bestseller list in 2014 and 2015.
+It was included on the In the Margins Book List in 2014.
 Poet Maya Angelou, who mentored Asante, described Buck as "a story of surviving and thriving with passion, compassion, wit, and style."